 A great way to achieve this is by placing your pot on a plate covered with water.
 This can also be done with a bowl.

-If you live in a hot, dry environment, it is imperative that you water your plant every day.
+If you live in a hot, dry environment, it is imperative that you water plant every day.
 However, during the winter months, these species do not need as much water.
 While it is very difficult to overwater these specimens in the summer months, they can develop root rot if overwatered during the winter months.

-These plants love bright sunlight and can withstand more sun than other plants due to their watering needs.
+These papyrus plants love bright sunlight and can withstand more sun than other plants due to their watering needs.
 You do want to make sure the sunlight is coming from an indirect source so that the leaves on your plant do not burn or singe.

-Cyperus plants will do just fine if they are covered by shade for a few hours a day but you must ensure they are getting plenty of sunlight throughout the rest of the day.
+Cyperus plants will do just fine if they are covered by light shade for a few hours a day but you must ensure they are getting plenty of sunlight throughout the rest of the day.

 Temperature and Humidity

-While cyperus plants prefer warm, humid environments, humidity is not as important due to the amount of water they need to survive.
+While umbrella plants prefer warm, humid environments, humidity is not as important due to the amount of water they need to survive.
 Because they are constantly watered and the soil stays damp, your cyperus will create its own humidity in the air surrounding it.

 If you are growing your houseplant inside, it is best to keep the temperature of your home between 40 and 72 degrees F. This should not be difficult as that range encompasses normal room temperature.
 The lowest temperature a cyperus plant can withstand is a little above 30 degrees F. It can die if it is exposed to frost.
+The constant moisture in the soil is also important for the plant’s survival.

 During the first year of growth, fertilization is extremely helpful in ensuring your cyperus plant actually grows.
 It is recommended that fertilizer be added more frequently during the spring and summer months (every four water sessions) and less during the fall and winter months (every six water sessions.)